linkin-park/csvtojson/README.md

 curl -X POST -T path/to.csv  http://localhost:1339 -v
 ```
 ## TODO
-1. Handle other than CSV (DSV/other similar format)
+1. Handle other than CSV (DSV/other similar format).
+2. Modular so dependency on Node.js can be removed.